 The Deploy-Time Friction

-In the first pass, fragment caching lived inside the container using SQLite via Solid Cache.
+In the first pass, caching lived inside the container using SQLite via Solid Cache.
 No extra infrastructure.
 No external services.

 Content publishing was file-based and unaffected.
 Caching, however, was container-bound.